 Don't post the same content with the same strategy on every platform.

-For example, say you have a great 5-minute admissions video that you had professionally produced, and you LOVE it.
-However, this great piece of content can be used in more ways than one to drive traffic back to your website.
+For example, say you have a great 5-minute admissions video that you had professionally produced.
+This piece of content can be repurposed in more ways than one to drive traffic back to your website.

 With this piece of content, you can: